Martikos/document_history/README.md

 document_history
 ================

-Adds history and versioning for MongoDB documents using mongoengine
+Adds history and versionning for MongoDB documents with mongoengine.
+Saves all document changes in 'history' field inside the document, along with the timestamp of when the change was made, and all the fields that were updated.
+It will save a record everytime a document is saved or updated.

+Supports: MongoEngine

 Installation:
 -------------
+`pip install document_history`

 Usage: